gammapy/gammapy-meetings/dev-meetings/2026/2026-01-23/README.md

 ## Ongoing projects
 ### Unbinned analysis
-Guillaume has returned from the silence and opened 8 new PRs about his unbinned analysis prototype.
+Guillaume opened 8 new PRs about the unbinned analysis prototype.
 A meeting for discussing this work is being scheduled via [doodle](https://www.when2meet.com/?34553083-8XKGT).

 ## Any other business